NVIDIA-Omniverse/usd-plugin-samples/README.md

             # or into _install/linux-aarch64/release (Linux ARM)

 source setenvwindows      # sets up a python virtual environment (_venv), installs PySide and PyOpenGL, and sets the PATH / PYTHONPATH
-                          # to the built sample libraries and NVIDIA USD 22.11 distribution, sets the PXR_PLUGINPATH_NAME to include
+                          # to the built sample libraries and the USD 23.05 distribution, sets the PXR_PLUGINPATH_NAME to include
                           # paths to the sample plugInfo.json files (Windows)
 source setenvlinux        # sets up a python virtual environment (_venv), installs PySide and PyOpenGL, and sets the LD_LIBRARY_PATH / PYTHONPATH
-                          # to the built sample libraries and NVIDIA USD 22.11 distribution, sets the PXR_PLUGINPATH_NAME to include
+                          # to the built sample libraries and the USD 23.05 distribution, sets the PXR_PLUGINPATH_NAME to include
                           # paths to the sample plugInfo.json files (Linux)

 usdview resources/scene.usda  --unloaded    # opens usdview on the provided sample scene with a dynamic payload in an unloaded state
 ```

+Different samples rely on different sample scenes:

+__Dymamic Payloads__

+Open `usdview` with the `resources/scene.usda` sample stage.
 Once `usdview` has been opened, you can load the dynamic payload by right-clicking on `MetropolitanMuseumOfArt` and selecting `Load`.
 Using the default metadata configuration, this will load the payload as a set of deferred reads invoking REST APIs to retrieve department and object data for the Metropolitan Museum of Art.
 Alternatively, you can open `usdview` fully loaded without the `--unloaded` option.

+__Hydra 2 Metrics Assembler__

+Open `usdview` with the `resources/metrics_assembler.usda` sample stage.
+You can play with the value of `metersPerUnit` in the `metrics_assembler_2.usda` layer to observe what happens when this value is different from that of the `metersPerUnit` value of the root stage.

+__Hydra 2 Warp__

+Several examples are provided to illustrate the use of NVIDIA's warp in conjunction with scene indices:

+- `warp_demo_mesh.usda` - Sample for using warp to deform a mesh
+- `warp_demo_sim.usda` - Sample demonstrating the use of warp to simulate physics against a set of sphere particles

+## Licensing Notes

+The content herein is subject to the license [here](LICENSE).
+The dynamic payload example makes use of the Metropolitan Museum of Art Collection API, and usage of this is subject to terms and conditions specified [here](https://metmuseum.github.io).
+In particular, because the API does not require registration or use of an API key, request rates should be limited to _80 requests per second_.

 ## General Project Structure